the29a/xcp-ng-org/docs/architecture.md

   }
 ```

-This negociation is essentially a state machine updated using `xenbus_switch_state` in the frontend and backend.
+This negotiation is essentially a state machine updated using `xenbus_switch_state` in the frontend and backend.
 They have their own state and are notified when a change is observed.
 We start from `XenbusStateUnknown` to `XenbusStateConnected`.
 To detail these steps a little more:

 * `XenbusStateUnknown`: Initial state of the device on `Xenbus`, before connection.
-* `XenbusStateInitialising`: During the back end initialization.
+* `XenbusStateInitialising`: During back end initialization.
 * `XenbusStateInitWait`: Entered by the backend just before the end of the initialization.
 The state is useful for the frontend, at this moment it can read driver parameters written by the backend in the Xenstore; it can also write info for the backend always using the store.
 * `XenbusStateInitialised`: Set to indicate that the backend is now initialized.
 The frontend can then switch to connected state.
 * `XenbusStateConnected`: The main state of `Xenbus`.
 * `XenbusStateClosing`: Used to interrupt properly the connection.
 * `XenbusStateClosed`: Final state when frontend and backend are disconnected.

-The starting point of the initialisation is in `xenopsd`:
+The starting point of the initialization is in `xenopsd`:

 ```ocaml
 (* The code is simplified in order to keep only the interesting parts. *)